13 Best Bodyweight Exercises You Can Nail at Home

 4. Wall sit

 This compilation is going to set your abdominal muscles on fire – in a good way.
-Shape this abs of yours with our set of simple, yet effective exercises.
+Shape those abs of yours with our set of simple, yet effective exercises.

 The simplest exercise that involves minimal movement – some might say it’s boring, but this exercise is a true cornerstone for all core workouts.